KyogoNagashima/KyogoNagashima.github.io/_teaching/2024-spring-teaching-3.md

 Responsibilities
 ======
-- Helped facillitate in class discussion in student groups for a flipped classroom type course.
-- Clarified basic biology concepts and answered questions in class.
-- Held two 90 minute recitation sessions a week.
+- Held two 90 minute recitation sessions a week covering material on broad topics such as basic quantum chemistry, bonding theory, reactivity, reactions.
 - Created own material for recitation sessions that cover the week's material.
+- Occasionally helped facillitate in class discussion in student groups.
+- Clarified basic chemistry concepts and answered questions in class.